 David Gozal, MD

-Herbert T. Abelson Professor and Chairman of Pediatrics
+Herbert T. Abelson Professor of Pediatrics

 David Gozal, MD, is a leading expert in the treatment of pediatric sleep disorders, the developmental neurobiology of respiratory control, and sleep-disordered breathing.
 He is known as a pioneer in the study of childhood sleep problems, and the relationships between sleep disorders and neurobehavioral, cardiovascular, and metabolic disease.